ES_FoodWasteBanner.webp

 How Food Waste Management Looks In Practice

 While the food waste hierarchy might appear to be a straightforward decision-making tool, it is not always easy for businesses to follow it.
 For instance, a supermarket may not wish to donate its surplus to charity because this may highlight the inefficiencies in its supply chain.
-Another deterrent might be that hiring employees to manage the logistics of food donation could reduce the overall profits.
+Another deterrent might be that hiring employees to manage the logistics of food donations could reduce the overall profits.
 Rigid food safety legislation might also prevent businesses from donating or converting their surplus into animal feed - in some cases, regulations simply disallow certain foods from re-entering the food chain due to potential biosecurity risks.

 Conflicting Policies

-Two policy areas may also unintentionally end up competing with each other.3 One example of this is when governments incentivize the production of biofuels through offering businesses attractive subsidies.
+Two policy areas may also unintentionally end up competing with each other.3 One example of this is when governments incentivize the production of biofuels by offering businesses attractive subsidies.
 Even though other food waste management options are recommended before converting food waste into biofuel, businesses might end up skipping to the biofuel route to gain these government subsidies.

-For businesses to be able to choose the most sustainable option of food waste management without facing repercussions, various policy areas such as food safety, agriculture, fisheries, bioenergy, and waste management would have to work together to ensure that they do not compete or come in conflict with each other.3 Food industry interest groups and governments must also come to an understanding regarding topics such as food donation or charity, when considering food safety.4
+For businesses to be able to choose the most sustainable option of food waste management without facing repercussions, various policy areas such as food safety, agriculture, fisheries, bioenergy, and waste management would have to work together to ensure that they do not compete or come in conflict with each other.3 Food industry interest groups and governments must also come to an understanding regarding topics such as food donation or charity when considering food safety.4

 What’s More Sustainable?

-While the food waste hierarchy provides a general overview about the sustainability of various reclaiming or disposal methods, businesses can also decide on the best food waste management option based on an environmental impact assessment exercise, such as life cycle assessment.5 For instance, if a warehouse with a surplus stock of cookies is located several hundred kilometers away from a food charity but only a few kilometers away from an animal feed factory, it might be more sustainable to convert the cookies to animal feed instead of donating them to charity.
+While the food waste hierarchy provides a general overview about the sustainability of various reclaiming or disposal methods, businesses can also decide on the best food waste management option based on an environmental impact assessment exercise, such as life cycle assessment.5 For instance, if a warehouse with a surplus stock of cookies is located several hundred kilometres away from a food charity but only a few kilometres away from an animal feed factory, it might be more sustainable to convert the cookies to animal feed instead of donating them to charity.

 Related articles